Chia-Network/chialisp-web/docs/faq.md

 ### Q: How can I get my CAT listed in Chia's wallet GUI?

-**A:** Sometime in the first half of 2022, we plan to release an application to get your CAT listed in our wallet GUI.
+**A:** Sometime in the first half of 2022, we plan to release a process to apply for your CAT to be listed in our wallet GUI.
 Keep in mind that this will be a tightly-controlled process, where few CATs be accepted.
 But don't let that stop you from creating your own CATs -- they will still work, even if they are not listed in our GUI.